shobrook/syntaxis/README.md

   <img width="40%" src="img/if_else_1.png" />
 </p>

+Notice how the value of `X` is unreliable since we don't know if `condition` is `True` or `False`.
+To handle this, saplings simply stops tracking any variable that's defined in the outer scope, like `X`, if it's modified inside an `if`/`else` block.
+Similarly, notice how there exists an execution path where `Y` is never defined and `Y.max()` throws an error.
+To handle this, saplings assumes that any variable defined inside an `if`/`else` block, such as `Y`, doesn't persist into the outer scope.

-Notice how our assumption can produce false negatives and positives.
-If it turns out `condition` is `False` and the `else` block executes, then including the `sum` node would be a false positive and excluding the `max` node would be a false negative.
-Ideally, saplings should branch out and produce two separate trees for this module –– one that assumes the `if` block executes and another that assumes the `else` block executes:
+Both of these assumptions are made in attempt to reduce false positives and false negatives.
+But ideally, saplings would branch out and produce two separate trees for this module –– one that assumes the `if` block executes and another that assumes the `else` block executes, like so:

 <p align="center">
   <img width="65%" src="img/if_else_2.png" />
 </p>

-Our assumption applies to ternary expressions too.
-For example, the assignment `a = b.c if condition else b.d` is, under our assumption, equivalent to `a = b.c`.

 #### `try`/`except` blocks

-`try` blocks are assumed to always execute, without throwing an exception, and the `except` block is assumed never to execute.
-Like with `if`/`else` blocks, this assumption does not mean object flow _within_ the `except` body is ignored.
-Assignments and function calls are still tracked inside the `except` block, but any changes to the namespace made within this block do not persist into the outer scope.
+`try`/`except` blocks are handled similarly to `if`/`else` blocks –– that is, changes to the namespace made in either block do not persist in the outer scope.

+Notably, `try` and `else` blocks are treated as a single block, since `else` is only executed if `try` executes without exceptions.
+And `finally` blocks are treated as separate from the control flow, since code in here always executes regardless of whether an exception is thrown.

 #### `return`, `break`, and `continue` statements

 All code underneath a `return`, `break`, or `continue` statement is assumed not to execute and will not be analyzed.
-This is not so much a "limitation" as it is an assumption, but it can produce some false negatives.
 For example, consider this:

 ```python
 import numpy as np